praveensiddu/aws/bastion/README.md

     - (A)gree/(C)ancel: ***Y***
     - (Y)es/(N)o: Y
 - sudo systemctl restart haproxy
-- open https://yourdomain and https://yourdomain/phpMyAdmin in your browzer
+- Make sure your backend apache server is running and open https://yourdomain and https://yourdomain/phpMyAdmin in your browzer to test it.

 > Note of thanks.
 This README.md was edited using https://stackedit.io/app#.